The Philistines Jr.

 The First CD released by the band was this E.P. containing 5 songs (plus a hidden track).
 Peter and Tarquin's parents are featured on a couple of tracks.

-The Ballad of Paul Yates b/w Schaumgummi - available from LISSY'S U.K. The Ballad of Paul Yates b/w Schaumgummi
+The Ballad of Paul Yates b/w Schaumgummi The Ballad of Paul Yates b/w Schaumgummi

 While there were some minor legal disputes with to-be-unnamed major labels, this record was (and i think still is) available from LISSY'S records in England.
 It is a tribute to our friend Paul Yates.
 The A-side is The Philistines Jr. with The Ballad of Paul Yates, and the B-side is Paul Yates himself (with his superstar ex-friend) rocking out as the somewhat German Schaumgummi.